 Take between 100 and 200mg of 5-HTP three times a day.
-The improvement can be observed after several months.
+You will experience an improvement after several months.

 5-HTP makes no miracles and it will not work in the same way for everyone, but it does work in most of the cases.

-If you suffer from chronic headaches, you should consider the choice of trying a natural 5-HTP supplement.
+If you suffer from chronic headaches, you should consider trying a natural 5-HTP supplement.

 5-HTP and fibromyalgia

 Fibromyalgia produces pain, fatigue, morning stiffness and sleep disorders.
 It is a constant and general pain that limits the person’s normal functioning.